 News FDNY targeted with 'Nazi pigs,' swastika graffiti in upper Manhattan, NYPD says Jem R. Ibrahimov was caught in the act of vandalizing FDNY property on Saturday, fire officials said.
 Jem R. Ibrahimov, left, is accused of vandalizing FDNY property on at least two occasions in August, police said.
 Photo Credit: FDNY By Lauren Cook firstname.lastname@example.org @L_Cook865 Updated September 3, 2018 4:43 PM Print Share fbShare Tweet Email A man wanted for defacing FDNY property with hateful messages was caught by fire marshals over the weekend while committing a similar offense, officials said.
 Jem R. Ibrahimov, 42, was apprehended by fire marshals around 8:30 a.m. on Saturday near the Engine 93/Ladder 45/Battalion 13 firehouse on West 181st Street in upper Manhattan, according to fire officials.
 “I commend our fire marshals for their great investigative work to apprehend an individual who defaced FDNY facilities and apparatus with hateful symbols and language,” FDNY Commissioner Daniel Nigro said.
 “Thank you as well to the members of the NYPD Hate Crime Task Force for their investigation and collaboration with our fire marshals.”
 Police had been searching for Ibrahimov in connection with at least two incidents of graffiti found scrawled on the firehouse as well as on nearby FDNY vehicles and an EMS station.
 Cops were first called to the Engine 93/Ladder 45/Battalion 13 firehouse around midnight on Aug.
 26 after someone wrote “Nazi pigs die” in black marker on the garage door, according to police.
 Several hours later, around 7:30 a.m., the phrase “Nazi pigs” and swastikas were discovered on the sides of four FDNY ambulances and an FDNY communications van that were parked less than a dozen blocks away near 501 W. 172nd St., police said.
 Ibrahimov, of Manhattan, was charged with aggravated harassment, criminal mischief as a hate crime, making graffiti and possessing graffiti instruments, according to police.
 By Lauren Cook email@example.com @L_Cook865 Lauren joined amNY.com as a news editor in 2016.
 Previously, she worked as a web producer at CBS New York and News 12.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.